KingPrice/Secure-File-Management-Application/Implementation_project/ReadME.md

      write: Prints out message on server //used for testing purposes should remove later

 So far message.txt is just used to be transfered from client to server.
+Other_file.txt was used to make sure that I did indeed transfer files.

 ### TO DO ###
-1. Add Delete command.
+1. add OPENLDAP functionality.
-2. Add functionality to download so it list the files on the server.
+2. Get to bind to the server.
-3. Remove write once all other commands are properly implemented.
-4. add OPENLDAP functionality.
-5. complete this list.
+3. complete this list.